 4 Social Media Takeaways From The Summer’s Top Music Festivals

-After returning home from three music and sun-filled days at the Osheaga music festival in Montreal, I have a renewed appreciation for the opportunities social media has to offer in enhancing the experience of an event of this magnitude.
+After returning home from three music and sun-filled days at the Osheaga music festival in Montreal, I have a renewed appreciation for the opportunities social media has to offer in enhancing the experience of music festivals.
 Social media is an incredibly effective and convenient way to communicate important information and help attendees navigate the grounds and locate bathrooms, food and necessities – but it can also provide a richer and more engaging experience all around.

-Here’s how some of the biggest music festivals of the summer have been rocking social meda.
+Here’s how some of the biggest music festivals of the summer have been rocking social media.

 Osheaga – Provide Attendees with Assistance in Realtime